-An employee can claim against you even if your company has gone into liquidation or receivership and the NHS can also claim against you for ambulance and treatment costs – all of which would make for a very bad day at the (home) office!
+An employee can claim against you even if your company has gone into liquidation or receivership and the NHS can also claim against you for ambulance and treatment costs.

-By law you must have EL insurance that covers you for damages of at least £5million and many insurers will automatically cover you for at least £10million.
+By law you need to have EL insurance that covers you for damages of at least £5million and many insurers will automatically cover you for at least £10million.

-There are occasions when EL insurance is not compulsory, for instance, if your business is not a limited company, and its only employees are yourself or close family members, but it may still be wise to consider taking it out.
+There are, however, occasions when employer’s liability insurance is not compulsory - for instance, if your business is not a limited company, and its only employees are yourself or close family members, but it may still be wise to consider taking it out.

-In addition to EL insurance, if you have any customers or members of the public that come into your home in a business capacity, or you go to theirs, it is highly recommended that you take out public liability (PL) insurance.
+In addition to EL insurance, if you have any customers or members of the public who come into your home in a business capacity, or you go to theirs, it’s a good idea to take out public liability (PL) insurance.

-If you use your car for business purposes then there’s a chance that you may have to alter your car insurance policy to cover you for any miles that you cover outside of the usual ‘social only’ or ‘social and commuting to a single place of work/study (SDP&C).
+If you use your car for business purposes, there’s a chance you may have to alter your car insurance policy to cover you for any miles that you cover outside of the usual ‘social only’ or ‘social and commuting’ use.

 If you or any named driver on your policy has to travel on work-related business away from the office, or your home in this instance, you’ll have to make sure your car insurance covers this – and that will mean including business use on your policy.
 There are varying levels of cover to consider and you may have to pay more.

-If driving is an integral part of the job, if you are a travelling salesman for instance, then you will need a commercial travelling policy, and this usually demands a higher premium due to the high number of miles being covered each year.
+If driving is an integral part of the job, you will need a commercial travelling policy, and this is usually more expensive due to the high number of miles being covered each year.